GNOME/gnome-builder/doc/exploring.rst

 Command Bar
 -----------

-The command bar provides a command-line-interface into Builder.
+The command bar provides a command line interface into Builder.
 You can type various actions to activate them.

-If Vim-mode is enabled, you can also activate some Vim-inspired commands here.
+To display the command bar, use the ``Control+Enter`` keyboard shortcut.
+You can release the command bar by pressing ``Escape`` and return to the editor.

-The command bar includes tab completion as shown below.
+The command bar includes completion using ``Tab``, similar to the terminal.
+Use this to explore the availble commands.

 .. image:: figures/commandbar.png
    :width: 1113 px